JohnFattore/FattoreStreet/README.md

 - All traffic is first resolved by the DNS route 53 and its list of records in the hosted zone, which includes:
 1. A CNAME record that validates the CA certificate
 2. A A record that directs traffic to the application load balancer (ALB).
-- The ALB receives HTTP/HTTPS requests and also serves a view functions:
+- The ALB receives HTTP/HTTPS requests directs this traffic to a few different places:
 1. HTTPS requests recieved on port 443 is routed to port 80 of the fargate/ecs service.
 2. HTTP requests received on port 80 are routed to port 443, so all subsequent requests use SSL/TLS (HTTPS).
-3. TOD: Requests using the wrong domain, such as fattorestreet.com, are redirect to www.fattorestreet.com.
 - The NGINX container is listening on port 80 and serves two functions:
 1. Serving out static files such as the react app, static django files, and other media.
 2. Acting as a reverse proxy for the Django/Gunicorn server on port 8000.
+3. Requests using the wrong domain, such as www.fattorestreet.com, are redirect to fattorestreet.com.
 - The Gunicorn server communcates via HTTP with the PostgreSQL server running on RDS.

 ### Domain naming
-The CA cert is *.fattore.com, so any subdomain is supported (TODO).
+The CA cert is *.fattore.com, so any subdomain is supported.
-The hosted zone is called fattorestreet.com so all subdomains can be easily accomidated One unified domain should be used for all traffic (www. or not)
+The hosted zone is called fattorestreet.com so all subdomains can be easily accomidated

 ### CI/CD Pipeline
 The continous integration, continious deployment pipeline consists of a distinct CI and CD.
 The CI are automated tests for both the react and django apps.
 The CD is a .sh file called deploy.sh that does everything between building the production code and deploying it onto AWS.
 [GithubActions](https://github.com/features/actions) is considerred; however free resources are preferred.
-Perhaps free options are useful, but for now there are bigger items to tackle.

 ### Kubernetes
 Kubernetes is a container orchestration largely used for container management and scaling.
 This project currently runs just fine with a simple container set up, no need for containers to spin up and down to meet demand.
 However, if this project ever gets popular enough, Kubernetes will be an excellent choice.
 Not to mention it doesn't really work with AWS Fargate.